|Photo Gallery||Volunteer Profiles|

 |ANS Master Naturalist class of 2013.
 Standing: Nancy Voit, Frank Sanford, Darlene Robbins, Sylvia Diss, Joyce Bailey, Donald Dittberner, Rich Griffin, Bob Hirshon, Chris Ley, Heleny Cook, Julie Bloss Kelsey.
 Kneeling: Susan Dunnell, Susan Schober, Rosewitha Augusta, Adriana Delgado, Suzanne Shewtz Missing from photo: Colette Cowey, Ramona Winkelbauer|

-The ANS volunteer water quality monitoring (WQM) program depends on team work and you would be hard pressed to find better team players and team leaders than Gretchen Schwartz and Charlie Dorian.
+The ANS volunteer water quality monitoring (WQM) program depends on teamwork, and you would be hard pressed to find better team players and team leaders than Gretchen Schwartz and Charlie Dorian.

-Gretchen and Charlie first became involved with the ANS community through the WQM volunteer program about 16 years ago when Gretchen saw a notice on the comics page of The Washington Post.
+Gretchen and Charlie first became involved with the ANS community through the WQM volunteer program many years ago when Gretchen saw a notice on the comics page of The Washington Post.
 Charlie has been a team leader since 1994 and Gretchen became a Hipwader, a select group of monitors who teach children and other interested persons about stream health and about the macroinvertebrates living in streams.

-Not only did Gretchen and Charlie take on a second site that recently lost its leader, they also teach WQM classes, help with stream programs for the ANS GreenKids program, and volunteer at the WQM table at our annual Nature Fair.
+Not only did Gretchen and Charlie take on a second site that lost its leader, they also teach WQM classes, help with stream programs for the ANS GreenKids program, and volunteer at the WQM table at our annual Nature Fair.
 This dedicated husband and wife team has also worked hard to update and improve some of the teaching materials, including developing a new Power Point presentation for a macroinvertebrate class.
 Gretchen created the presentation using Charlie's striking, high magnification photos.

 "Gretchen and Charlie each bring their special gifts to the water quality program," said WQM Coordinator Cathy Wiss.
 "It has been a joy to work with them."
 With a seemingly boundless interest in the out-of-doors and in sharing discoveries and information with others, Charlie and Gretchen are natural and effective teachers.
 It comes as no surprise to learn that they are both scientists with teaching interests.
 Gretchen is a semi-retired research biologist and is currently a consultant and adjunct faculty member at the University of Maryland, University College.
 Charlie has a PhD in chemistry and is considering teaching now that he is retired.
 What keeps Gretchen and Charlie volunteering?